 How to measure your body fat percentage yourself!

-Along with body weight and the weight you can bench press, body fat percentage is one of the most sought-after numbers you’ll encounter in the gym.
-Besides the legendary status of body fat percentage, it’s also one of the most decisive figures when it comes to your physical progress.
-After all, gaining 10 kilos in body weight is not very impressive if it comes with a 10% increase in body fat.
-The opposite is also true, as we all know someone who has lost a lot of weight but no longer has an ounce of muscle left.
-But that body fat percentage, how do you actually calculate it yourself?
+Alongside your body weight and how much you can bench press, your body fat percentage is one of the most sought-after numbers in the gym.
+Not only does it hold legendary status, but it's also one of the most decisive figures when it comes to your physical progress.
+Gaining 10 kilos of body weight isn’t that impressive when it comes with a 10% increase in body fat.
+The same goes the other way around: we all know someone who lost a ton of weight but also lost every ounce of muscle in the process.
+But that body fat percentage – how do you actually calculate it yourself?
 That’s what we’re going to help you with today!

-There are countless ways to measure body fat percentage, and some of the most advanced methods involve submerging your entire body in a water bath or undergoing a full-body DEXA scan.
-Although these methods are the gold standard for measuring body fat percentage, even they are not perfect.
-There can always be a small margin of error, meaning you will always get at best a very good estimate.
-So, your body fat percentage is not as precise as your body weight.
+There are countless ways to measure body fat percentage, and some of the most advanced involve full-body immersion in a water tank or a full-body DEXA scan.
+While these are considered the gold standard, even they are not flawless.
+There can always be some variation, meaning at best you're getting a very good estimate.
+So no, body fat percentage is not as watertight a measurement as your body weight.

-Let it be clear that the methods described in this article give you a good indication of your body fat percentage, but there will always be a margin of error of a few percent.
-Measure yourself a few times in a row, and you’ll likely end up with 3 different results.
-A trained coach who performs skinfold measurements daily will, of course, achieve a better result than you would when using the caliper for the first time.
-So, unless you want to spend a fortune on the most accurate measurement, the estimates from this article are your best choice!
+Let it be clear: the methods described in this article will give you a solid indication of your body fat percentage, but there will always be a margin of error of a few percent.
+Measure yourself a few times, and chances are you’ll get three different results.
+A trained coach who performs skinfold tests daily will of course achieve better results than you holding the caliper for the first time.
+So unless you’re willing to spend a fortune on the most accurate measurement possible, the estimates in this article are your best option!

 The different methods